 Summer semester is an important component of the CTP at ISU.
 Many students enroll in summer practicum offerings, complete research projects, or prepare for the Qualifying Exam.
 In addition, service learning position and externship contracts require professional activities through late July.
 Given the Graduate School's continuing registration requirement, once a student initiates thesis or dissertation research, at least one (1) academic credit is required each semester, including the summer semester, and until degree completion.
 Students on internship are recognized as full-time students by the ISU Registrar and enroll in 1-credit of internship (PSYC 7749) each semester for three consecutive semesters commencing with fall semester of the internship year.

-The Clinical Training Committee reviews all assessment information on a semester basis and provides formal written feedback to each student.
+The Clinical Training Committee reviews all assessment information annually and provides formal written feedback to each student.
 We take professional training very seriously and are committed to high quality supervision.
 Students typically receive group and individual supervision, often in addition to live supervision of therapy sessions.
 We require and expect all students to adhere to the American Psychological Association Ethical Principles of Psychologists and Code of Conduct.

-The Psychology Department is located on the fourth floor of Garrison House.
-The department provides office space for all graduate students.
-The Idaho State University Psychology Clinic, on the fifth floor, provides individual therapy rooms, a child/family room, testing rooms, and a group therapy room, all equipped with observation, sound, and videotape capabilities.
+The Psychology Department is located on the fourth floor of Garrison House on ISUís upper campus.
+All graduate students get office space either in the Department of Psychology or in relevant locations on ISUís campus.
+The Idaho State University Psychology Clinic, on the fifth floor, provides individual therapy rooms, a child/family room, testing rooms, and a group therapy room, all equipped with observation, sound, and recording capabilities.
 To go to the Psychology Clinic webpages, please click the link in the menu at the top of this page.
 Research labs are assigned to all full-time faculty members of the Psychology Department.